 Algorithms based on the Lagrangian relaxation of the explicit constraint (1b) have an older history than the primal "pegging" algorithms.
 This is clearly due to the fact that pegging algorithms quite strongly rest on the Karush-Kuhn-Tucker (KKT) conditions (and the algorithmic developments in most of the relevant references are based on KKT arguments) which did not become widely available until the end of the 1940s and early 1950s with the work of F. John [Joh48], W. Karush [Kar39], and H. W. Kuhn and A. W. Tucker [KuT51].
 Lagrangian based algorithms have been present much longer and the famous "Lagrange multiplier method" for equality constrained optimization is classic in the calculus curriculum.
-While in theory such algorithms extend neither to inequality constraints nor to the presence of a ground set $X_j \neq \mathbb{R}$ , the former poses no problem as we have discussed in Section 1, since we have only one inequality constraint; the latter imposes additional conditions that in a one-variable problem are easy to accommodate.
-Indeed, Lagrange multiplier techniques for our problem (1) are older, dating back at least to the early 1950s, if not earlier: the earliest reference found so far is to Beckmann [Bec52], which we include in our bibliography although the Lagrange multiplier algorithm therein is a simple grid search method.
-(We note that in every reference to [Bec52] cited in this paper, starting with the influential referencing in the text book [CAA57], the year 1952 has been erroneously replaced by 1942.)
+While in theory such algorithms extend neither to inequality constraints nor to the presence of a ground set $X_j \neq \mathbb{R}$, the former poses no problem as we have discussed in Section 1, since we have only one inequality constraint; the latter imposes additional conditions that in a one-variable problem are easy to accommodate.
+Indeed, Lagrange multiplier techniques for our problem (1) are older, dating back at least to the mid 1950s, if not earlier: the earliest reference found so far is to Churchman et al [CAA57], although the Lagrange multiplier algorithm therein is a simple grid search method.
+We also include in our discussions below the unpublished RAND report by Beckmann [Bec52], although it does not contribute to the field of numerical solution methods; the reason for discussing it is that it has been referred to on at least one occasion in a survey paper as if it did contribute to the field.
+(We note also that in every reference to [Bec52] cited in this paper, starting with the influential referencing in the text book [CAA57], the year 1952 has been erroneously replaced by 1942.)

-Introducing the Lagrange multiplier $\mu \geq 0$ for the constraint (1b) we obtain the following conditions for the optimality of $x^$ in (1):
+Introducing the Lagrange multiplier $\mu \ge 0$ for the constraint (1b) we obtain the following conditions for the optimality of x^ in (1):

-$$\mu^ \ge 0, \quad g(\mathbf{x}^) \le 0, \quad \mu^ g(\mathbf{x}^) = 0,$$ (13a)
+$$\mu^ \ge 0, \quad g(\boldsymbol{x}^) \le 0, \quad \mu^ g(\boldsymbol{x}^) = 0,$$ (13a)

-$$x_i^ \in X_i, \qquad j = 1, \dots, n, \tag{13b}$$
+$$x_j^ \in X_j, \qquad j = 1, \dots, n, \tag{13b}$$